The Lausanne Year Program

 The Pepperdine facility at Maison du Lac is located near the center of Lausanne.
 The Lausanne house overlooks a view of Lake Geneva (Lac Leman) and the French Alps.
 The seven-story facility is equipped with the program office, three classrooms, student dorm rooms, the visiting faculty apartment, several study rooms, a library, a student center, a cafeteria, and a communal kitchen.

 Students can enjoy a light breakfast in the house seven days a week.
 Lunches are provided in Maison du Lac Monday through Thursday.
 Group dinners are provided at several local restaurants three days a week.
-Students receive money credited on a Stored Value Card for dinners on Sunday and Thursday and lunches on Friday.
+Students receive money Digitally Disbursed to an account of their choosing for dinners on Sunday and Thursday and lunches on Friday.
 There is a kitchen available in the house for student use, should students want to prepare their own meals.
 Meals while traveling on weekends will be the responsibility of the student.

 Educational Field Trips